cbarkan1/developmental-dynamics/README.md

 # Minimal Models of Biological Tissue Development

-This repository contains code to run simulations andreproduce figures from:
+This repository contains code to run simulations and reproduce figures from:

 **"Incorporating stochastic gene expression, signaling-mediated intercellular interactions, and regulated cell proliferation in models of coordinated tissue development"**
-*Casey Barkan and Tom Chou*
+*Casey O. Barkan and Tom Chou*
 https://arxiv.org/abs/2501.11271

 # Requirements